NoLieNoSean/NoNotes/content/Notes/Categorical notes on group theory.md

 ^79d9ee

-The analog of the above statement holds true for epimorphisms: a homomorphism $\varphi:G\to H$ is an epimorphism iff it is surjective.
+The analog of the above statement holds true for epimorphisms: *a homomorphism $\varphi:G\to H$ is an epimorphism iff it is surjective*.
 However, Aluffi claims proving epimorphism $\implies$ surjective in $\textsf{Gp}$ is cumbersome, and only provides a proof in $\textsf{Ab}$.
 He does so by defining cokernels in $\textsf{Ab}$, the universal property for which is obtained by reversing the arrows in the universal property of kernels:

 > [!Definition]
 > Let $\varphi:G\to G'$ be a group homomorphism. $\text{coker}\,\varphi$ is the group equipped with a homomorphism $\pi:G'\to \text{coker}\,\varphi$ which is initial with respect to all morphisms $\alpha$ such that $\alpha \circ\varphi=0$.